TheConnMan/jukebot/README.md

 docker run -d -p 3306:3306 -e MYSQL_DATABASE=sails -e MYSQL_USER=sails -e MYSQL_PASSWORD=sails -e MYSQL_RANDOM_ROOT_PASSWORD=true --name=mysql mysql
 ```

+### Developing with MySQL

+Using MySQL automatically sets the migration strategy to `safe`, so running with MySQL requires you to run `npm migrate` with the appropriate environment variables to bring the DB schema up to speed.

+When developing a new migration script run `grunt db:migrate:create --name=<migration-name>` and implement the `up` and `down` steps once the migration is created.

 ## Environment Variables

 - **GOOGLE_API_KEY** - Google project API key